 NURS 509 - Advanced Practice Nursing I: Adult/Gerontology

-This course builds upon the concepts learned in prior courses and applies these to address the biopsychosocial needs of adult and gerontological populations, emphasizing the management of acute and chronic conditions.
-Students will apply these concepts experientially, while adhering to the standardized roles and responsibilities for advanced nursing practice (completion of approximately 205 practicum hours).
-7.5 credits didactic/clinical.
+This Block builds upon the concepts learned in prior courses and applies these to address the biopsychosocial needs of adult and gerontological populations, emphasizing the management of acute and chronic conditions.
+3 credits didactic.
 Prerequisite: All previous blocks